– The Backcountry Ski Touring Blog

 3. Depending on slick wax to prevent climbing skin glue residue?
 Works.

 Downside: a hefty cash outlay (one precious Benjamin per ski pair) for the treatment, though it’s said to last the life of the ski.
-You can get Phantom as a DIY kit (improved over original), but I strongly recommend avoiding that and having your skis tanned at a properly equipped retailer.
+You can get Phantom as a DIY kit (improved over the original), but I strongly recommend avoiding that and having your skis tanned at a properly equipped retailer.

 The day that convinced me was nothing special.
 I was skinning with my A/B test setup, the sun warmed my skis.
 On one ski, ice formed along the base next to the edges.
 The other plank was clear.
 Guess which ski?

-For the ultimate, you can wax over Phantom.
+For the ultimate, you can wax over the Phantom treatment.
 In our case, we have mostly given up on alpine wax.
 Too many skis, too little time.
 Now I look at my waxing tools like my antique backpacks from the 1960s, only the wax doesn’t stir my memories like the rucksack of my youth.
 If you do need a hydro’ or flouro’ hit now and then, I’m sure you can figure out a way to scent some incense with all that pretty colored stuff in your workshop drawer.

 Phantom has an environmental benefit as well.
 Skiers use an enormous amount of hydrocarbon alpine wax, most of which eventually ends up on the ground, thus eventually in the water table.
 It’s not like plastic straws in bird noses, but it must be detrimental.
 Use Phantom, solve the problem.
 (Phantom chemicals are benign, and pretty much stay with the ski base.)